Bonf6059/ISA-Medieval/README.md

 - Add petrification grenades if sir van beasts and monsters is installed
 - Add new medicines
-- Reorganizing textures - move folders into eachother (meal and weapons and drinks into Items, production into Building, ecc)
+- Reorganizing textures - move folders into eachother (meal into Items, production into Building, ecc)

 # Old updates